Call Centre Script Best Practices: 6 Things Reps Should Never Say

 Click image to enlarge (via Salesforce)

-The Call Centre Metrics that Matter Most
+The Most Important Call Centre Metrics for Success

 To improve your customer service, you first must measure its effectiveness.
 You have several call centre metrics at your disposal, including how effectively your call centre reps spend their time, call volume, call resolution, and average handle time.
 However, statistics without interpretation won’t do your call centre any good, and "measuring too much can be just as ineffective as measuring too little."
 You’ll need to find the right balance of call centre CRM metrics that fits your organisation.